angr/patcherex/README.md

 *Patcherex* can be used with IPython.

-For instance, the following example, modify the binary [CADET_00003](test_bin/CADET_00003) so that it prints "HI!" everytime a new string is entered by the user.
+The following example modifies the binary [CADET_00003](test_binaries/CADET_00003) so that it prints "HI!" every time a new string is entered by the user.

 ```python
 import patcherex